takisrs/google-ads-url-checker/README.md

 /********* EMAIL ********/
 /************************/
 /**
- * If an email will be send in case the script perform any action */ var SEND_EMAIL = true;
+ * Whether to send an email, if the script performs an action */ var SEND_EMAIL = true;